bartoszprojects/github_task/README.md

 ![Image description](https://i.ibb.co/6YkkzYR/photo.jpg)

-This app was created in Angular 8 environment
+This app was created in Angular 8 environment.

 To run this application You have to:

 1. Install Angular CLI - npm install -g @angular/cli